emic/fmpress-forms/readme.txt

 * Add support for executing a FileMaker script
 * Add support for [_remote_ip] and [_user_agent] of special mail-tags
 * Add compatibility with FMPress CloudAuth
+* Fix compatibility with Contact Form 7 5.6 in some cases
 * Fix saving an encrypted password when the value of FMPRESS_CONNECT_ENCRYPT_KEY or FMPRESS_CONNECT_ENCRYPT_IV is invalid

 = 1.1.0 =